-Document attestation by Dubai Notary
+Document Attestation by Dubai Notary

-As being a client-focused legal translation office offering comprehensive document translation services in Dubai, we support our clients with additional services by getting their documents attested or legalised by Notary Public, UAE Ministry of Justice, Ministry of Foreign Affairs, Dubai courts or embassies where required.
-For more information about attestation procedures, call us now and our support team will provide you will all details and requirements of notarization or attestation after knowing the status of your documents.
+As being a client-focused legal translation office offering comprehensive document translation services in Dubai, we support our clients with additional services by getting their documents attested or legalized by Notary Public, UAE Ministry of Justice, Ministry of Foreign Affairs, Dubai courts or embassies where required.
+For more information about attestation procedures, call us now and our support team will provide you with all details and requirements of notarization or attestation after knowing the status of your documents.

 Usually undertakings or agreements require attestation, including marriage certificates, local agent agreements, partnership withdrawal agreements, clearance certificates, and memorandums and articles of associations…etc. For attestation, the concerned person must move to Dubai Courts Notary Public with the documents to sign in front of the notary public.
 Then the person visits the Ministry of Justice and following its legal procedures for attestation and moves to the Ministry of Foreign Affairs for final certification.
 Either the person uses a proxy, or visits the attesting authorities in person.
 He can go after work as there are two notary branches (Al Twar & Al Barsha) open till 8:00 pm.

 In order to go to Dubai Courts Notary Public, you must have two originals of your documents and all your ID documents such as your passport or UAE ID and document proving your capacity for disposal, including establishment contract or title deed.
 The most important point here is that if your documents must be translated into another language, you must make sure that you move to a legal translation office in Dubai duly certified by UAE Ministry of Justice and stamped with the seal of legal translator in each page of the documents.
 At the notary public, you will pay AED 110 for attestation of each document and the whole process will take about 30 minutes.